Rohail77/Software-Rating-App/README.md

 # Softwares Rating App

+### `NOTE:`

+This is the older version of the app.
+This version used class components for state.
+Redux was not used neither do any hooks.

 ## About the App

 A softwares rating app built in React.
 The app can be previewed on [this link](https://softwares-rating-app.vercel.app/).